 Follicular lymphoma and diffuse large B-cell lymphoma (DLBCL) often initially respond to treatment, but then come back or continue growing despite standard therapies.
 Doctors are therefore seeking more effective treatments for these cancers.
 In this study, researchers want to evaluate the safety and preliminary effectiveness of giving obinutuzumab with atezolizumab in patients with follicular lymphoma or DLBCL that has come back or stopped responding to treatment.

 This treatment is a form of immunotherapy.
 Atezolizumab is designed to improve the immune system’s ability to recognize and destroy cancer cells by blocking PD-L1, a protein made by some cancers.
-It is approved for treating bladder cancer; its use in this study is considered investigational.
+It is approved for treating bladder and lung cancers; its use in this study is considered investigational.

 Obinutuzumab triggers an immune response against cancer by binding to a target on lymphoma cells called CD20.
 Obinutuzumab is already approved for treating chronic lymphocytic leukemia, and it is being assessed for the treatment of other cancers, including lymphoma.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have follicular lymphoma or DLBCL that is positive for CD20.